Ensuring a Liveable Wage

 It is our belief that in order to correct this disparity, we need to connect (at least a small portion) of their compensation to top line revenue.

-We will be implementing a 3% Kitchen Livable Wage Surcharge to your bill.
+We have implemented a 3% Kitchen Livable Wage Surcharge to your bill.
 100% of the surcharge will be divided amongst the hourly kitchen staff, based on the number of hours worked.
 We expect that the most common question will be “Why don’t you just raise your menu prices?”
 Our response is that yes, that is essentially what we are doing albeit in a way that specifically aims to close the wage gap between kitchen staff and service staff.

 We don’t want to sacrifice hospitality in order to serve our community which we love.
 We believe this is a fair, effective, and sustainable approach.